nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
+5. Should be able to respond to user action within 2 seconds.
+6. Should be offered as a free address book for all to use.
+7. Should be able to load previous data upon crash of program.

 ## Appendix D : Glossary